Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup at several sportsbooks.

 |Favorite